 Check the Weather

-It is best to clean a tent on a day with a moderate temperature, no chance of rain, and a light breeze to help it dry quickly.
+It is best to clean a tent on a day with a moderate temperature, with no chance of rain, and a light breeze that will help it dry quickly.

 Select a Cleaning Location